Q100370: Defining render passes using the RenderOutputDefine node

 Setting up AOV & LPE passes

-Each rendering system which can be used in Katana has its own unique way for setting up custom AOV and LPE Render passes.
+Each rendering system used in Katana has a unique way for setting up custom AOV and LPE Render passes.

-For RenderMan and Arnold, we have an example project, which you can access through Katana.
+For 3Delight and RenderMan, we have an example project, which you can access through Katana.
 These examples will help you understand how to set up AOVs for your project.

 To access them, open Katana and head to: